Date: 28-09-2018 by: Banca IP Law Firm

-However, by our experience, we believe that our client’s industrial design has considerable differences compared with two cited industrial designs given by the NOIP and still had chance to overcome this final barrier.
+However, by our experience, we believe that our client’s industrial design has considerable differences compared with the two cited industrial designs given by the NOIP and still had a chance to overcome this final barrier.
 Our past solid experience proves that the stage processed by Vietnam’s NOIP often engages cited industrial designs in examining the industrial designs’ registrations.
-Many of industrial design applications have failed to pursue their registration to the end and be refused regrettably.
+Many industrial design applications have failed to pursue their registration to the end and be refused regrettably.
 However, this case was different as we found some important features to turn the tables and prevailed.

-Considering carefully the components of the container’s designs, the height of the bottle neck, slope of its shoulder, the carved details on the surface, the angle and corner of the container… In overall, all were combined to create a clearly unique look compared to the cited industrial designs given by the NOIP when they are carefully observed from different angles.
+Considering carefully the components of the container’s designs, the height of the bottleneck, slope of its shoulder, the carved details on the surface, the angle and corner of the container… In overall, all were combined to create a clearly unique look compared to the cited industrial designs given by the NOIP when they are carefully observed from different angles.

 We believe that with our detailed analysis of those differences, our client’s industrial design is distinguishable from other products by a normal consumer with medium shopping knowledge.
 Hence, after filing an Official Letter against the NOIP’s Notification of Substantive Examination Result, the industrial design registration could totally meet the protection criteria under the Point 35.7.b (ii) of Circular 01/2007/TTBKHCN of Vietnam IP Law.
 Our opinion was then accepted by the NOIP and the certification was granted thereafter.

-For further consultation about same cases of industrial design registration in Vietnam jurisdiction, please contact us via details provided underneath.
+For a further consultation about same cases of industrial design registration in Vietnam jurisdiction, please contact us via details provided underneath.